Getting tired of doing the same thing for leg days every time you train?

 Before we start, you will need two pieces of equipment.
 Obviously, you’ll need a barbell and some weights.
 You’ll also need a squat rack.
 Though, some people sometimes will just clean the bar in order to get it onto their backs.

 With any exercise, it’s important to maintain proper form to prevent injury and to make sure that you’re getting the most out of your workout.
-Below are some mistakes that are common for people who are just trying out

 Now that you know how to do a normal barbell reverse lunge, check out these variations to mix things up.
 These variations can add some versatility to your routine or make the exercise more accessible.